piper-of-dawn/KumarsNotes/Polish/rules.md

 o and e is child
 everything else is male

+### How to identify the gender in Polish?
 ł, k, g, h - Rodzaj męski
 a, ę, i, y - Rodzaj żeński
 o, e, m - Rodzaj nijaki

 Jaki is male
 Jaka is female
 Jakie is child

+For human male subjects
+Use 'tego' for adjectives
+Use 'a' for nouns
+Use 'o' for things

+For human female subjects
+Use 'ą' for adjectives
+Use 'ę' for nouns

 'Wy' - you (plural) - 'Wy jesteście' - you are
 'My' - We (plural) - 'My jesteśmy' - we are